Shaak321/family_todo/functional_requirements.md

       * Rename family
   * View the todo's of your family members
   * We provide a global system administrator user who is capable of change everything on the site, i.e: accounts, todo's, etc...
-### Authentication
-    You need authentication to be able to visit all the sites on this page, but registration.